 It was Alaniah, who’d just done an instant-replay of what I was gathering myself from.
 The wail of her shriek put a banshee to shame.

 In her scream of terror, she reached out for me.

-I had an instant maternal inclination and grabbed at her with concentration.
+I had an instant maternal inclination and grabbed at her.
 I rushed up to meet her halfway.
 We were almost clawing each other in a panic for normalcy.

 We melted to the floor, heavy from the weight of emotions.“Are you ok?”
 I begged, grabbing both sides of her face to look her in her dark, brown eyes.